martynbiz/phpsso-client/README.md

 # MWAuth Client #

-Framework agnostic class which provides access to session variables set from MWAuth authentication app.
+Framework agnostic library which provides access to session variables set from MWAuth authentication app.

+TODO

+* tests for session class (in cli, can define global $_SESSION perhaps?)

 ## Installation ##